zenml-io/zenml/examples/gcp_gpu_training/README.md

 # Train easily on the cloud with one flag

-In ZenML, one can configure a `TrainerStep` to utilize different `TrainingBackend` for different use-cases.
+In ZenML, one can configure a `TrainerStep` along with different `TrainingBackend` for different use-cases.

 ## Adding a training backend to a TrainerStep
 The pattern to add a training backend to the trainer step is: